ros2/rmw_fastrtps/README.md

 | `/chatter` | `/test_namespace` | `/chatter` | `/chatter` |

+**IMPORTANT**: As shown in the table, node namespaces are NOT prepended to user specified topic names starting with `/`, a.k.a Fully Qualified Names (FQN).
+For a complete description of topic name remapping please refer to [Remapping Names](http://design.ros2.org/articles/static_remapping.html).

 ##### Creating services with different profiles

 ROS 2 services contain a subscription for receiving requests, and a publisher to reply to them.